 - We will challenge each other to set and achieve the highest goals in academic subjects and personal development.

-- Above all, we will actively grow in faith by seeking to know Jesus Christ and His Holy Catholic Church; so that through prayer; working for justice and peace; and in all we say and do, we will be His witnesses to the world.
+- Above all, we will actively grow in faith by seeking to encounter Jesus Christ; so that in all we say and do, we will bear witness to the good news.